ImmuPharma (LON:IMM) Stock Price Up 148.4% – What’s Next?

-ImmuPharma (LON:IMM – Get Free Report) last announced its quarterly earnings results on Wednesday, August 6th.
-The company reported GBX (0.38) earnings per share for the quarter.
+ImmuPharma (LON:IMM – Get Free Report) last issued its quarterly earnings data on Wednesday, August 6th.
+The company reported GBX (0.38) earnings per share (EPS) for the quarter.
 ImmuPharma had a net margin of 3,519.56% and a negative return on equity of 131.41%.
-As a group, sell-side analysts forecast that ImmuPharma plc will post -339.0000022 EPS for the current year.
+As a group, equities analysts predict that ImmuPharma plc will post -339.0000022 EPS for the current year.

 ImmuPharma PLC (LSE AIM: IMM) is a specialty biopharmaceutical company that discovers and develops peptide-based therapeutics.
 The Company’s portfolio includes novel peptide therapeutics for autoimmune diseases and anti-infectives.
 The lead program, P140 (Lupuzor™), is a first-in class autophagy immunomodulator for the treatment of Lupus and preclinical analysis suggest therapeutic activity for many other autoimmune diseases that share the same autophagy mechanism of action.